Donald · Southern Uplands

 OS maps: OS Landranger 71, OS Landranger 78

-Mobile signal: Excellent signal on summit; strong on all networks.
+Mobile signal: Excellent summit coverage; strong on all networks.
 Near the Lowther Hills radar station.

 Current conditions